orbuluh/fundamental/README.md

-- :bulb: 384.
+- :thinking: 384.
 Shuffle an Array